leishiao/leishiao.github.io/JCP/CHAPTER 4  Building Blocks.md

 One could also use other publication mechanisms for transferring the ownership of a mutable object, it is necessary to ensure that only one thread receives the object being handed off.
 BlockingQueue makes this easy; with a little more work, it could also done with the atomic *remove* method of ConcurrentMap or the *compareAndSet* method of AtomicReference.

 #### 5.3.3 Deques and work stealing

+Java 6 also adds another collection types, Deque and BlockingDeque, that extend Queue and BlockingQueue.
+A Deque is a double-ended queue that allows efficient insertion and removal from both the tail and head.
+Implementations include **ArrayDeque** and **LinkedBlockingDeque**.

+Just as blocking queues lend themselves to the producer-consumer pattern, deques lend themselves to a relative pattern called *work stealing*.